 - Tennyo from the Whateley Universe pays aliens a fortune for what turns out to be a Hershey bar, smuggled from Earth at great cost.

 - In Buck Godot: Zap Gun for Hire, it turns out that the main reason most alien species put up with humanity's presence is... popsicles.

 - In a non-canonical issue of Marvel Team-Up, Peter Parker's Aunt May feeds Galactus some Grosstest Twinkles, which he finds extremely fulfilling.
 She rescues Earth (and the rest of the universe) by finding him a cosmic baker who makes planet-sized Twinkles.

-- The infamous E.T. copycat Mac and Me contains several egregious examples: For starters, it seems that the liquid MAC and his family drank on their home-planet is the equivalent of Coca-Cola, of all things, to the point where the drink can be used as medicine for them, by kids, no less.
-On a lesser-mentioned note, the aliens also like Skittles.
+- The infamous E.T. copycat Mac and Me contains a rather egregious example: it seems that the liquid MAC and his family drank on their home-planet is the equivalent of Coca-Cola, of all things, to the point where the drink can be used as a medicine for them, by kids, no less.
+MAC also eats Skittles at one point.
 Yeah, this movie is rather infamous for its ridiculously in-your-face Product Placement.

 - Given the blatant pandering towards McDonald's, you'd think they'd also be on the aliens' menu.
 But surprisingly (and thankfully), they aren't.

 - In Animorphs, Ax imagines that one day the other Andalites will come to Earth just to eat the cinnamon buns.
 Having a mouth makes him go crazy for everything, but those are his favorite.

 - In I Was A Sixth Grade Alien, the aliens visiting Earth want to find a reason to establish friendly relations with us, but we don't have anything they actually particularly want.
 Until, that is, they discover peanut butter.
 Not because it's so delicious, but because it supercharges their romantic and sexual drives.